melezhik/sparrowup/README.md

 # Configuration

+## Set up sparrowdo repositories

 You should checkout some sparrowdo scenarios:

     $ git clone $some-remote-repository /path/to/repo